Irene Peirano Garrison

 Her current book project — Persuasion, Rhetoric and Roman Poetry (under contract, Cambridge University Press) — investigates the boundaries between rhetoric and poetry in the Imperial period.
 Moving away from the traditional focus on cataloguing “rhetorical” elements in poetic texts, the book explores the construction of poetry and the poetic in texts such as Seneca the Elder’s Controuersiae and Suasoriae and Quintilian’s Institutio Oratoria and select responses to these narratives in Roman poetry, and investigates the figure of Vergilius orator in Macrobius, Florus, Servius and Tiberius Claudius Donatus.
-Other research projects include papers on the relation between vita and commentary in the Lives of Virgil, on pseudepigrapha and pseudepigraphic categories and practices in Greco-Roman, Jewish and Christian antiquity co-authored with Hindy Najman, and on the tomb of Virgil as an imaginary site for encounters between the poet and his readers.
+Other ongoing research projects include work on textual authenticity in Greece and Rome and the search for the original in the history of philology, on the ethics of continuation in Roman literature, and a paper on pseudepigrapha and pseudepigraphy in Greco-Roman, Jewish and Christian antiquity co-authored with Hindy Najman.

 Latin language and literature